 The family units have two rooms and two bathrooms with an inter-leading door between the two rooms.
 These sleep 2 adults and 2 children - between 3 and 16 years old.
 Private patio, own entrance and they lead onto the pool area.

 There are also 12 double or twin garden rooms.
 They're by the terraced courtyard with the swimming pool in the centre.
-And sleep two adults.
-A roll away bed can be added for a child at an extra cost.
 All have private entrance, private patio and en suite bathrooms with separate shower and bath.
-Either, two single beds or a king size.
-Depending on whether or not you've had an argument.

 Loads to do and the lodge can help with bookings.